HeldLab/ProteoSushi/README.md

 `python run_proteoSushi.py`
 to run ProteoSushi.

 Finally, in **Windows**, open the command prompt by clicking on the search bar in the toolbar at the bottom (usually) of the screen.
 Type in 'cmd' and click on Command Prompt when it pops up.
-Once it pops up, use the command cd to change to the proteosushi folder, as in
+Once Command Prompt pops up, use the command cd to change to the proteosushi folder in the downloaded files, as in
 `cd Downloads/ProteoSushi-master/proteosushi`
 and the dir command to list the contents of the current folder, as in `dir`